Moby Doll: Public perceptions

-Whales for sale
+Orca sales

 A pivotal aspect of Moby Doll's captivity was manifested in the immediate offers to buy him.
-They came from Charlie White of the Undersea Gardens at Oak Bay Marina on Vancouver Island, and from Marineland of the Pacific in California, which had captured Wanda, the diseased first killer whale ever held in captivity.
-White's ambition was to have a killer whale performing for tourists.
-Dr. Newman rejected the offers of $20,000 for the killer whale, which were splashed in the newspapers, claiming the whale would be worth a million, and that aquarium officials were interested in the scientific, not commercial, value of the whale.
+They came from Charlie White of the Undersea Gardens at Oak Bay Marina on Vancouver Island, and from Marineland of the Pacific in California, which had captured Wanda, the diseased first orca ever held in captivity.
+White's ambition was to have an orca performing for tourists.
+Murray Newman rejected the offers of $20,000 for the orca, which were splashed in the newspapers, claiming the orca would be worth a million, and that aquarium officials were interested in the scientific, not commercial, value of the orca.
 Nonetheless, the public discovered that the 'vermin', when captured alive, had a dollar value, a large one.
-Vancouver's mayor, William Rathie, disagreed with Newman, saying he was all for selling it and for maintaining "a permanent whale-hunting expedition" to catch killer whales for profit.
+Vancouver's mayor, William Rathie, disagreed with Newman, saying he was all for selling it and for maintaining "a permanent whale-hunting expedition" to catch orcas for profit.

-The next killer whale capture, Namu's, was unintended like Moby Doll's.
-But when the killer whale was trapped by a fishing net near the town of Namu, British Columbia, one of the fishermen, Robert "Lonnie" McGarvey, remembering Newman's valuation of Moby Doll, believed the 'blackfish' would make him some money, and started looking for a customer, and found one.
-Thus Moby Doll's captivity sparked the beginning of the commerce in live captive killer whales as a kind of marine circus animal.
+Like Moby Doll's, the next orca capture, Namu's, was unplanned.
+When the orca was trapped by a fishing net near the town of Namu, British Columbia, one of the fishermen, Robert "Lonnie" McGarvey, remembering Newman's valuation of Moby Doll, believed the "blackfish" would make him some money, and started looking for a customer, and found one.
+Thus Moby Doll's captivity sparked the beginning of the commerce in live, captive orcas as a kind of marine circus animal.

+Between 1962 and 1977, a total of 68 orcas were identifiably captured or killed during capture operations in British Columbia and Washington State.
+Moby Doll's particular community, the southern resident orcas, suffered the greatest losses.
+By pod or capture location, 48 of the 68 were identified as southern residents.
+The captures were selective for physically immature orcas less than 4.5m in length: 30 of the 48 southern residents were in this category.